KittyGiraudel/sass-guidelines/index.md

 This statement is getting even truer when selectors get longer and references to the current selector (`&`) more frequent.
 At some point, the risk to lose track and not being able to understand what's going anymore is so high that it is not worth it.

-To prevent such a situation to happen, we avoid selector nesting except when it comes to pseudo-classes and pseudo-elements.
+To prevent such a situation to happen, we **avoid selector nesting except for pseudo-classes and pseudo-elements**.
 These are the only cases where nesting is allowed, and even recommended.

 {% highlight scss %}
 .foo {